 - Average berry weight:

-The Osorno Blueberry is a highbush variety, which means zones 4-6 are ideal for these plants.
+The Osorno Blueberry is a northern highbush variety, which means zones 4-6 are ideal for these plants.

 Keep in mind that these plants do not adapt as well as Draper to colder winter conditions.
 They can tolerate warmer climates as far south as central-southern Texas.